Direct Download: LINK

 Neely Quinn: There’s nowhere that people can find you online, right?
 I mean, I know that there’s that PDF that you created for climbing training that is all over online but is there anywhere else that people can follow you?

 Mike Doyle: I do have a website but I don’t update it that often.
-It’s just www.mikedoyle.ca.
+It’s just www.mikedoyle.ca (link no longer available).
 It has some links to some training stuff that I wrote.
 A PDF plus an article that I wrote for Rock & Ice that I wrote a few years ago.
 I keep meaning to go back and update but I haven’t.
 Then, you can always follow my public profile on Facebook as well.

 Neely Quinn: Well, I really appreciate your time.
 I’ve been wanting to ask you these questions for a while but this was the venue I was waiting for so thank you.